de4liu/home/_pages/about.md

 ## Research Interests

+- Gamification in Digital Health and Learning
+- Crowdfunding and Crowdsourcing
 - Economics of Internet Auctions and Contests
-- Gamification in Digital Health and Learning
 - Social Media and Social Commerce
-- Crowdfunding and Internet Finance